sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the Default settings section to activate/deactivate the Submit button by default or change its status in the existing forms.
 * Modifies the CFF - WooCommerce add-on to preserve the summary format in the WooCommerce cart when it uses the new Gutenberg block for the WooCommerce cart (Developer and Platinum plugin versions).

-= 5.2.9 =

-* Allows access to the form settings sections from the form builder in fullscreen mode.
-* Fixes an issue with the radio buttons and checkbox designs in the predefined template 8.
-* Reimplements the SCIENTIFICTODECIMAL operation in the Mathematical Operations module.
-* Modifies the field dependencies modules to trigger two events: add-ignore and remove-ignore when the dependencies activate or activate the fields.
-* The CFF - WooCommerce add-on implements the get_product_price_with_tax operation to apply the WooCommerce tax to the calculated prices (Developer and Platinum plugin versions).